 Interest rates, and the fees required to obtain a given rate from a given lender can be confusing especially when comparing one lender to another.

 The APR allows borrowers to evaluate the costs of a loan in a government standard.
 This standard requires a calculation using a combination of both the interest rate and fees associated with a given loan, and, through a computer program whose formulas are set by the regulators, takes all of the costs of the costs of the loan an “adds” them to the stated interest rate, thereby creating a unique APR for each rate quote.

 Unfortunately, some lenders, in an effort to avoid penalties from regulators, over disclose the fees that are included in the APR calculation, and include other fees that are not required to be included in the APR.
-As a result, what was meant to equally compare one mortgage company’s rates and fees on an equal basis to another’s this practice of over disclosure can sometimes negate the whole purpose of the Good Faith Estimate and APR calculation.
+As a result, what was meant to equally compare one mortgage company’s rates and fees on an equal basis to another’s this practice of over disclosure can sometimes negate the whole purpose of the Loan Estimate and APR calculation.
 You’ve heard the saying, Garbage in; Garbage out.
 Therefore, look closely at each APR to see differences in the fee structure that could contribute to confusion.
-Remember, Big Valley Mortgage loan officers can help you analyze these documents .
+Remember, North Pacific Mortgage loan originators can help you analyze these documents .

 You can’t simply rely on an APR quote to evaluate a loan.
 You need to look at each and every charge and expense related to your prospective loan in order to judge whether or not you’re getting a good deal.
 In addition, look at the bigger picture – you need to know how long you’ll be using a loan to make the best decision.
 For example, one-time charges up front may drive up your actual cost on a loan – even though an APR calculation might assume those charges are spread out over a longer lifetime (and therefore the APR would be lower).

 APR seems really easy, but it’s amazing to watch the numbers (and your costs!) change with different scenarios.